 Pupil's also work together in groups to plan and deliver a class Liturgical Prayer at the end of each RE topic.
-This Celebration of the word is linked explicitly to the topic theme and is evaluated to inform improvements next time.
-These are planned using the school Planning sheets and added to the planning folders.
+This Liturgical Prayer is link explicitly to the topic theme and is evaluated to inform improvements next time.
+These are planned using the school Liturgical Planning sheets and added to the planning folders.